NelsonAraujo93/JavaScriptCapstoneModule2/README.md

 # 📖 [JavaScript Capstone Project (Module 2)] <a name="about-project"></a>

 **[JavaScript Capstone Project (Module 2)]** The JavaScript capstone project is about building our own web application based on an external API.
 We select GoogleBooks API which is an API that provides data about different books that one can like and add comments and then build the webapp around it.
-The webapp will have 2  interfaces (One for the home page and the other for showing and adding comments):
+The webapp will have 2  interfaces (One for the home page and the other for showing and adding comments).
+Also the users can search for an specific book or category and this is one extra feature we add to the project.
+We also used google books icon to our website.

 ## 🛠 Built With <a name="built-with"></a>